 Since there are two accepted spellings, to locate information on gray/grey literature in general, search for: (gray OR grey) literature.

 Most of the grey literature available on the Web is in the form of PDF documents so can save time by typing filetype:pdf after your keywords.
 Also consider restricting your search to the .org and/or .gov domains, e.g. type site:org after your search terms.

 Grey literature is an important source of information.
-To carry out a thorough search of the literature in your area; a systematic review, it is essential to search for material which has not been published.
+To carry out a thorough search of the literature in your area it is essential to search for material which has not been published through commercial channels.